suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A string specifying the track name of another track which holds initialization data for the current track.
 Note that initialization tracks SHOULD NOT delcare alternate group and render group bindings.

 ### Selection parameters {#selectionparameters}
 An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
 If present, the selection parameters object MUST NOT be empty.
 Any selection parameters declared at the root level are inherited by all tracks.
 A selection parameters object may exist at both the root and track level.
-The additive combination of the parameters
+Any declaration of a selection parameter at the track level overrides the inherited root value.

 ### Codec {#codec}
 A string defining the codec used to encode the track.